Nerevand/SEP-2024/task.md

 **TASK 2**

 > Write a Javascript function that take any set of numbers, and it will return their sum and print the original numbers and the sum.
 > Sample Output:
-> Original array: [12, 34, 23, 56]
-> Sum of the values of the above array: 125
+> Sum of the values: 125

 **TASK 3**